mqmaurer/MI-Proj-24-25-T4/README.md

 <details>
  <summary> Show more </summary>

-You can use the Live Server VS Code Extension to start the application.
+1. If you use Visual Studio Code, you can install the Live Server VS Code Extension.
+2. Open the project and right-click on the **index.html** file and select **"Open with Live Server"**.
+3. Your browser should automatically open and show the application.

 </details>

 ### Assignment 2